 Part 1: Book & Figure

 This figure uses the body as a site of discourse to explore how the seamless fantasy of Miku’s image becomes increasingly fluid through her hybrid nature.
-I use a combination of 3D scanning & printing technology to work at the threshold of digital and material spheres as my costumed body is repeatedly translated between the two.
-In the language of anime figurines, the 1/6 scale figure stands lives in a custom cut display on the cover of a book case.
-The book case also houses all of this project’s writings in print.
+Using a combination of 3D scanning & printing technology, I repeatedly translate my own body clad in a shoddy Miku costume between digital and material spheres.
+The resulting 3D printed figurine is full of glitchy artifacts that exist in this hybrid digital-physical space.
+In the language of anime figurine packaging, the 1/6 scale figurine lives in a custom cut display on the cover of a book case, which houses a scroll-like accordion version of the writings in print.

 Documentation in progress.